trisfaizal/Marketing-Site/_posts/2014-12-17-docker-in-cloudcannon-developers.md

 ---
 layout: post
-title: Docker in Cloudcannon - Development
+title: Docker in CloudCannon - Development
 header: How we use Docker in our development environment.
 category: Operations
 author: tim